 Social media has become a powerhouse for expanding your reach online.
-Thanks to social media’s user-friendliness and freedom to be creative with your content, you’d be hard pressed to find a child care center that doesn’t utilize social media to some extent.
-From Facebook and Instagram, to Twitter and TikTok, there’s a platform for virtually every type of audience.
-However, what matters most is the ways in which you utilize these social media platforms when it comes to marketing your child care center.
+Thanks to social media’s user-friendliness and freedom to be creative with your content, you’d be hard-pressed to find a child care center that doesn’t utilize social media to some extent.
+From Facebook and Instagram to Twitter and TikTok, there’s a platform for virtually every type of audience.
+However, what matters most is how you utilize these social media platforms to market your child care center.

 Using multiple platforms at once to engage with followers regularly, customer service, and creating a “voice” for your brand to name a few.
 Is your center’s voice fun and engaging?
 Is it informative and reassuring?
 These are all things to consider when coming up with a consistent and effective social media strategy.

 1. Quality vs. Quantity

 Your social media pages may contain the most creative and engaging content, but if you’re not posting frequently enough, you and your audience will be missing out.
 Of course, that’s not to say you should sacrifice frequency over quality.
-Quality content will engage and effectively target your audience, while the frequency of your posts will help you stay at the forefront of their minds.
+Quality content will engage and effectively target your audience.
+However, the frequency of your posts will help you stay at the forefront of their minds.